 Some people don’t know just how adaptable networks can be.
 They can be as small as a computer connecting to a printer.
 Or, as large as a sprawling web, connecting parts of the planet to one another.
 We use many types of devices in networks.
+For more important information regarding wifi security, take a look at our article explaining what is the future of wifi: what is passive wifi.
 If you’re looking for the best wireless router for your home wi-fi, or want to find a switch to move data from one point to another on a local network, do so intelligently and efficiently.
+Or, you could read our Linksys Velop Mesh router review.

 Switches and Routers